chasesagar/Photo-Editor/README.md

-# Amazon Scraper
+# Photo Editor React
-This tool uses different `scraping tools` like `selenium` and `beautifulsoup` to fetch data from amazon and other platforms and show statistics generated based on that gathered infromation which can be seen the demo images below.
+Photo editor is a as name tells a photo editing powered by react which enable real time editing of some basic photograph editing properties like `Brightness`, `Saturation`, `Contract`, `Blur` etc using css modification.

 ## About

-Django based scrping project which used to fetch a product `Image`, `Minimum price`,`Maximum Price`, `Average price` and also send you a email notification of your expected price this project uses many different tools and can be used for eductional and learning purpose only.
+This application demonstrate basic react concepts like `Hooks`, `Up liftinng State`, `initlizing of state`,`functions`, `Arrow functions`, `React Callback approach`, `State`, `Props`, `Keeping data Unmutated`, and `Property Initializers`.
+This project uses many different tools and can be used for eductional and learning purpose only.
 And if you are my code a mention would be much apperciated.

 ## Languages and Tools Used: